bagitag/kotlin-spring-boot-web-service-template/README.md

 [JaCoCo coverage](https://bagitag.github.io/kotlin-spring-boot-web-service-template/)

-This is a template project for a simple Spring Boot REST service written in Kotlin.
-It can be used to quickly create a new web service.
+This is a template for a simple Spring Boot REST service written in Kotlin.
+It can be used to quickly bootstrap a new web service.

-The project contains a lot of useful features and configurations that help you to develop, maintain and troubleshoot your web service.
+The project includes useful features and configurations to help you develop, maintain, and troubleshoot your service.
 For more details, see the [Features](.document/FEATURES.md) section.

 ---